 The Woolf Institute is a global leader in the academic study of relations between Jews, Christians and Muslims.
 The Institute is recognised around the world for the excellence of its research, teaching, policy and public education programmes.
 The aim of our work is to connect the multidisciplinary study of relations with broader practical and theoretical questions, including the importance of trust in everyday life, the role of religion in international diplomacy, and improving end of life care in local hospices.
 We strive, in our research and outreach, to demonstrate how greater understanding of commonality and difference can inform and enhance the wider public good.

-Since 2013, the Woolf Institute, in collaboration with the Cambridge Commonwealth European and International Trust, has offered the Woolf Institute Cambridge Scholarship for MPhil and PhD scholars and contributed to teaching the MPhil in Middle Eastern and Islamic Studies (Pathway A: Muslim-Jewish Relations) at the University of Cambridge.
+Since 2013, the Woolf Institute, in collaboration with the Cambridge Commonwealth European and International Trust, has offered the Woolf Institute Cambridge Scholarship for MPhil and PhD scholars and contributed to teaching the MPhil in Middle Eastern Studies: Muslim-Jewish Relations at the University of Cambridge.

-The Woolf Institute also brings its expertise to a global audience by offering a range of online courses which address the relationship between religion and society.
+The Woolf Institute also brings its expertise to a global audience by offering a range of online courses which address the relationship between religion and society and from 2019, launches its Summer School programme.